 assessing the effectiveness of their own and others’ writing and suggesting improvements.

-To practice English skills, visit this website: https://www.bbc.co.uk/bitesize/subjects/zv48q6f
+To practise English skills, visit this website: https://www.bbc.co.uk/bitesize/subjects/zv48q6f

 The children will:

 recognise that they need light in order to see things and that dark is the absence of light

 recognise that light from the sun can be dangerous and that there are ways to protect their eyes